xiongxslab/Translatomer/README.md

 # Translatomer
 This is our implementation for the paper:

-Jialin He*, Lei Xiong*#, Shaohui Shi, Chengyu Li, Kexuan Chen, Qianchen Fang, Jiuhong Nan, Ke Ding, Jingyun Li, Yuanhui Mao, Carles A. Boix, Xinyang Hu, Manolis Kellis, Jingyun Li and Xushen Xiong#.
+Jialin He*, Lei Xiong*#, Shaohui Shi, Chengyu Li, Kexuan Chen, Qianchen Fang, Jiuhong Nan, Ke Ding, Yuanhui Mao, Carles A. Boix, Xinyang Hu, Manolis Kellis, Jingyun Li and Xushen Xiong#.
 [Deep learning prediction of ribosome profiling with Translatomer reveals translational regulation and interprets disease variants](http://dx.doi.org/10.1038/s42256-024-00915-6).

 ## Introduction
 Translatomer is a transformer-based multi-modal deep learning framework that predicts ribosome profiling track using genomic sequence and cell-type-specific RNA-seq as input.